qa-tools/qa-tools/CONTRIBUTING.md

 1. Create your feature addition or a bug fix branch based on `master` branch in your repository's fork.
 2. Make necessary changes, but __don't mix__ code reformatting with code changes on topic.
 3. Add tests for those changes (please look into `tests/` folder for some examples).
 This is important so we don't break it in a future version unintentionally.
+4. Check your code using "Coding Standard" (see below).
-4. Commit your code.
+5. Commit your code.
-5. Squash your commits by topic to preserve a clean and readable log.
+6. Squash your commits by topic to preserve a clean and readable log.
-6. Create Pull Request.
+7. Create Pull Request.

 # Running tests
 Make sure that you don't break anything with your changes by running: